Sumegh22/Java-Codes-Repo/dsa/course/DSA-Notes.md

 1. outer loop is for number of rows
 2. inner loop is for columns
 3. Use sout (System.out.print()) to print * or numbers in same line
+4. Look for symmetry (optional).
+Count Rows and Columns and map them together to build a pattern
-4. Use sout (System.out.println()) to add a next line wherever required
+5. Use sout (System.out.println()) to add a next line wherever required

 ```
 for (int i=0; i<n; i++){